AndrewRPorter/website/markdown/blog/identify_potential_aliases.md

 ## Conclusion

+We have identified our top used commands which could make good candidates for shell aliases.
+We currently have a naive score for each commands "usefulness" which is just the total count.

+A good candidate for an alias seems likes a command that is both long (`git add -A; git commit -m 'WIP'`) and used often.
+We could improve this score by creating a weight for each variable (count and length) but I'll leave that as an exercise for another time.

 This probably won't help anyone at all...
-BUT, it was a fun way for me to explore my historical command usage while learning ruby.
+BUT, it was a fun way for me to explore my shell command usage while learning ruby.
 If you are interested, my dotfiles are located [here](https://github.com/AndrewRPorter/dotfiles).